everyday-as/gmodstore-csharp-sdk/docs/AddonStatsApi.md

 <a name="getaddonstats"></a>
 # **GetAddonStats**
-> InlineResponse2002 GetAddonStats (long? addonId)
+> AddonStatsListResponse GetAddonStats (long? addonId)

 Fetch all the stats for an addon